Dog Licks Family Members To Save Them From Burning Home In Philly

 Study: Eating Hot Chili Peppers May Help You Live Longer

-Thanks to Jack, the rest of the family was able to get out of the house safety.
+Thanks to Jack, the Lomax family was able to get out of the house safely.

+“The fire was so bad we would have died,” said Aubrey Lomax.

+“It could have ended much differently than it did,” said Frank Lomax.

 According to Leary, four adults and five children made it out of the home unharmed.